aryazand/tssr_pipeline/README.md

 # tssr_pipeline
-a pipeline to analysis nascent RNA sequening using the TSSr package
+a pipeline to analysis nascent RNA sequening using the TSSr package by Lu et al, 2021 (https://github.com/Linlab-slu/TS)